jakeisonline/courses/README.md

 | [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/archive/js-fundamentals-functional-v2/) | Frontendmasters | 🟢 Done | 8 |  -- | [Cert](https://static.frontendmasters.com/ud/c/f946fe8582/auBFpnJXxg/js-fundamentals-functional-v2.pdf)  |
 | [Advanced CSS and Sass](https://www.udemy.com/course/advanced-css-and-sass/) | Udemy | 🟢 Done | 28 | [Files](/udemy/advanced-css/)  | [Cert](https://www.udemy.com/certificate/UC-e635f622-71ae-489a-a1d8-9d8040b1efa5/)  |

 <sub>This document is auto-generated.
-It was last generated on Saturday, April 12, 2025 at 10:17 PM.</sub>
+It was last generated on Sunday, April 13, 2025 at 2:48 PM.</sub>

 [^1]: Time spent is an estimation of courses completed.
 Where a course makes clear how long the playback is, that's what is recorded here.
 It's likely more based on the practical time spent solving challenges or tweaking projects as elective further work.